lidofinance/docs/docs/token-guides/wsteth-bridging-guide.md

 # wstETH rollup bridging guide

 :::warning Disclaimer
-This is an unofficial and incomplete version of the bridging guide intended for informational purposes only and does not state any commitment from the Lido DAO or from the Network Expansion Workgroup.
+This guide provides recommendations provided by the NEW workgroup.
+NEW is not a representative of the Lido DAO and by giving the feedback NEW makes no warranties, express or implied, and disclaims all implied warranties, including any warranty of the likelihood of the recognition or rejection by the Lido DAO and representation.
 :::

 ## Intro